Iwayemi-Kehinde/Iwayemi-Kehinde/README.md

-👋 Hi there!
-I'm Kehinde Iwayemi, a 15-year-old software developer from Nigeria.
+### 👋 Hi, I'm **Kehinde Iwayemi**—a 16-year-old software developer from Nigeria.

-🌟 Passionate about coding, exploring new technologies, and contributing to open-source projects.

-🛠️ Skilled in MERN stack, Go, TypeScript, C++, and blockchain development with Solidity.

-🎮 When I'm not coding, you'll find me playing games or enjoying good food.

-🙏 I live with a deep respect and fear of GOD.

-## 🌐 Connect with me!
+💻 I have been passionate about coding since the age of 11, and now I'm well-versed in the **MERN stack**, **Go**, **TypeScript**, and **C++**, with hands-on experience in **blockchain development** using **Solidity**.
+I love diving deep into complex systems and solving challenging problems.

+🌱 I'm constantly exploring new technologies, staying updated with the latest trends, and contributing to **open-source projects**.
+My long-term goal is to push innovation in areas like **neuromorphic systems** and the **metaverse**.

+🎮 Outside of coding, I enjoy playing games, eating good food, and envisioning a brighter future for Nigeria’s tech landscape.

+🙏 Guided by my faith and a strong respect for GOD, I strive to make an impact through technology and inspire young developers around the world.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com//in/iwayemi-kehinde/)
 [![Twitter](https://img.shields.io/badge/Twitter-blue?style=for-the-badge&logo=twitter)](https://twitter.com/K61145Iwayemi)